tangowhisky37/CoderDojo/README.md

 You can read more about the CoderDojo movement at [CoderDojo.com](https://coderdojo.com/about/).

+Please make sure you have obtained a ticket (FREE) using the links below and also registered at our Learning Management System.
+We use the Learning Management system to give you access to the tutorials and also track your childs progress through the program.

 ## Who Runs The CoderDojo

 CoderDojo's are run by volunteers and are 100% free.
 If you have any questions or would like to get in touch, you can write to us at altona-north-dojo at practicalperformanceanalyst dot com.